-Student Response Systems are also referred to as "Clickers, "Audience Response Systems" or "Personal Response Systems."
-Clickers allow students to enter responses via a small wireless device that records responses through software to the instructor station in a classroom.
+Student Response Systems are also referred to as "Clickers," "Audience Response Systems" or "Personal Response Systems."
+Clickers allow students to enter responses via a small wireless device that records responses through software in a classroom.
 Instructors build a PowerPoint presentation with built-in response indicators and ask students to respond to certain slides during the presentation.
-Clickers have been used extensively to review for quizzes and tests, to direct classroom discussions, and to provide feedback on course material.
+Clickers have been used extensively for quizzes and tests, to direct classroom discussions, and provide feedback on course material.

 Student Response Systems (aka "Clickers") can make your classes more interactive, facilitate class discussions, guide lectures, encourage peer instruction, allow for immediate student feedback, and allow for polling inside and outside of PowerPoint.

-In the Fall of 2016, we will be rolling out a new version of the TurningPoint software – TurningPoint Cloud.
+In the Fall of 2016, we rolled out a new version of the TurningPoint software – TurningPoint Cloud.

-TurningPoint 5 has come to an end of life, with support coming to end of life for the University of Iowa in August 2016.
-TurningPoint Cloud includes more security, new features, and a cloud platform that is integrated with our new ICON.
-In agreement with campus partners ITS will no longer be supporting the physical clickers.
+TurningPoint 5 came to an end of life, with support ending in August 2016 for the University of Iowa.
+TurningPoint Cloud includes more security, new features, and a cloud platform that integrates with our new ICON.
+In agreement with campus partners, ITS no longer supports physical clickers.
 Instead, we encourage students to use their own wi-fi enabled devices to answer polling questions.